Pony Tail Relay

 To play this game, give each child a stick horse and a pool noodle.
 Scatter a bunch of balloons around the yard.
 Set up a square pen by placing stakes in the ground to form a square and stringing yarn from stake to stake to “enclose” it on three sides.
 Or, you can use small picket fencing (found at the garden store) to build your temporary pen.
 Have the kids ride their stick horses and use the pool noodles to push the balloons into the pen.
 Keep playing until all of the balloons have been wrangled.

 Play this game similar to the traditional version of Freeze Dance.
 Instead of dancing, kids gallop around or ride hobby horses as the music plays.
 When the music stops, they must freeze in place.
 The last horse to freeze is out of the game.
 The music starts again and galloping continues until the music stops, and they all must freeze again.
-Keep playing until only one player is left.
-He is the winner.
+Keep playing until only one player is left, who is the winner.

 Pony Puzzle Race